 Thomas Carlyle.
 Thomas Carlyle: Sitemap.
 Charles Dickens.
 Poor Law Amendment Act 1834.
 The Amendment Act was passed two years after the 1832 Reform Act extended the franchise to the middle-classes.

 Ralph Waldo Emerson.
 Ralph Waldo Emerson (May 25, 1803 – April 27, 1882) was an American essayist, lecturer, and poet, who led the Transcendentalist movement of the mid-19th century.

-Transcendentalism was a philosophical movement that was developed in the 1830s and 1840s in the Eastern region of the United States as a protest to the general state of culture and society, and in particular, the state of intellectualism at Harvard University and the doctrine of the Unitarian church taught at Harvard Divinity School.
+The Correspondence of Thomas Carlyle and Ralph Waldo Emerson, 1834-1872, Vol II.
+The Correspondence of Thomas Carlyle and Ralph Waldo Emerson, 1834-1872, Vol. I. Transcendentalism.
+Transcendentalism is a religious and philosophical movement that developed during the late 1820s and '30s in the Eastern region of the United States as a protest against the general state of spirituality and, in particular, the state of intellectualism at Harvard University and the doctrine of the Unitarian church as taught at Harvard Divinity School.

 Among the transcendentalists' core beliefs was the inherent goodness of both people and nature.
 They believe that society and its institutions—particularly organized religion and political parties—ultimately corrupt the purity of the individual.
 They have faith that people are at their best when truly "self-reliant" and independent.
 It is only from such real individuals that true community could be formed.
 History Origins Transcendentalism is closely related to Unitarianism, the dominant religious movement in Boston at the early nineteenth century.

 Emerson's Nature John Stuart Mill.
 John Stuart Mill, FRSE (20 May 1806 – 8 May 1873) was an English philosopher, political economist and civil servant.